What's Wrong with America and How to Fix it:

 First, there should be tuition free medical schools like there is in other countries, which would increase the number of medical professionals.
 There would be a lot of competition to get into them, and, with careful screening, those who would be accepted would be highly unlikely to want to drop out of school.
 To help pay for these, individuals and businesses (both start-ups and already established companies) could pay to use the equipment or for the time of the students, perhaps with some of the money going towards the school, and some to the students.

 Second, the technology exists now, to monitor people's blood pressure, pulse, and other health indicators, as well as detect early onset of illness using nanotechnology.
 People can can wear scanning devices on their wrists to check their health and do periodic tests for indications that they might have such things as the flu or cancer before they grow worse so that they can be treated with less cost to the patient, the hospital, the doctor, and the health care plan.
 The devices could go through a closed testing period with a growing number of testers to be certain that the devices are accurate and won't give false positives and are stable as they would need to be very reliable since a person's life would depend upon them.
 If the person is in need of a hospital right away, they could choose to call an ambulance from the device, or it'll be automaticaly done for them if they're un-able to click on the "no" button, and the device could stay hooked up to allow it to gather more information and possibly send it to the paramedics and the hospital so they'd be aware of the person's condition, temperature, blood pressure, and so on, so the EMTs won't have to do frequent tests en route to the hospital and relay it via radio.
 If the person is not in need of a hospital, they could be given a list of doctors who specialize in the field, and could set up an appointment with some automated system which the doctor's office has that the device can connect to and the person could choose the best time and day for them.
 This will allow them to confirm this diagnosis and allow them to get more tests at the office (until the devices have been proven to be reliable and can perform many of the same tests that are done in the doctor's office and hospital) and start treatment or to find out if the personal medical scanner gave the wrong diagnosis.
-At the start, this might be seen to create a strain on an already strained health care system because of a shortage of trained medical professionals, but, the initial cost of the devices would be high when it first comes out much like the iphone and other things like VCRs, PCs, and LCD TVs and few people would be able to afford them at first, and it would quite likely be a few years before the majority of the population could afford to buy one for themselves.
+At the start, this might be seen to create a strain on an already strained health care system because of a shortage of trained medical professionals, but, the initial cost of the devices would be high when it first comes out much like the iphone and other things such as VCRs, PCs, and LCD TVs and few people would be able to afford them at first, and it would quite likely be a few years before the majority of the population could afford to buy one for themselves.
 As more people buy and use them, diseases are caught early on when they can easily be treated before a person requires surgery which would be very expensive for all concerned and use up more time of the patient and that of the health care professionals.
 Because they would not be needed for that as often, they'd be able to help more people and faster.
 The personal medical scanner devices could also be kept on to do diagnostic scans of a person 24 hours a day if desired.
 The information could be stored on the device and later sent as files to a doctor which would mean a patient wouldn't have to be kept for observation, thus freeing up more bed space in hospitals and freeing up the time of the health care professionals such as doctors, nurses, and technicians there.
 The data could also be used to help with the curing of diseases and possibly, to find a cancer cure.
 While some might not think that a cure for cancer is that important, they should keep in mind that there's a growing number of people with cancer, and 10 million people in the United States have cancer right now.
 That's about 1 out of 30 people.
 Considering the fact that it effects so many, isn't it important that we do what we can to prevent it, and, if at all possible, cure it?
 The technology already exists to create such personal medical scanner devices, so why not use it to save millions of lives?

 Want to share this information with others, or some politicians?
 Copy and paste the following into an e-mail, or put it into your own Web page: